TCFD Initiatives

 Analysis Results

-- By 2050, it was found that the financial impact of carbon pricing, compared to 2020, would increase by approximately 280 million yen in the current scenario without procuring renewable energy and approximately 437 million yen in the 1.5°C scenario, which includes the procurement of renewable energy.
+- By 2050, it was found that the financial impact of carbon pricing, compared to 2020, would increase by approximately 350 million yen in the current scenario without pro-curing renewable energy and approximately 560 million yen in the 1.5°C scenario, which includes the procurement of renewable energy.

 - By 2050, under the 1.5°C scenario, the emission coefficient of Japanese electricity is expected to turn negative due to the spread of CCUS*, etc. Therefore, there will be no difference in the impact of the carbon price derived from Scope 2 emissions whether the company procures its own renewable energy or not.
 In addition, since the impact of the carbon price derived from Scope 1 emissions is expected to be larger than in 2030, we recognized that it will be more important to reduce the use of fossil fuels in vehicles and equipment.